Antidepressants: Options, Advantages, and Precautions

 - Self-destructive behavior such as use of drugs and alcohol, weapons

-A person with symptoms of depression or thoughts of suicide should get immediate help from their healthcare provider, or a trusted friend or family member.
+A person with symptoms of depression or thoughts of suicide should get immediate help from their healthcare provider, a trusted friend or family member, or call 911.
 A confidential suicide hotline can be accessed in the U.S. by calling 1-800-273-TALK (1-800-273-8255) 24 hours a day, 7 days a week, or online at www.suicidepreventionlifeline.org.
 Trained, skilled professionals are available to to confidentially discuss any matter.

-According to the U.S. Centers for Disease Control and Prevention (CDC), depression is a common illness that impacts roughly 1 out of every 10 Americans.3 Depression can impact anyone regardless of age, race or economic status, but studies have shown the following groups to be more likely to be affected by depression:
+According to the U.S. Centers for Disease Control and Prevention (CDC), depression is a common illness that impacts roughly 1 out of every 10 Americans.
+Depression can impact anyone regardless of age, race or economic status, but studies have shown that people with the following risk factors have a higher chance of depression:

 - Biological and genetic traits